Anhangá: Protector of animals

 Pampas deer.
 Anhangá appears in the form of deer of white or red color.

-As attested in 19th century writings (by Couto de Magalhães), Anhangá takes the form of a white deer with fiery eyes (Note: It is contended that the Tapajó people regarded a "white deer with fiery eyes" as one of the principal "deities", according to missionary from the late 17c., and this is identifiable with the Anhangá.) and he is the protector of animals of the open fields (campo), guarding animals against abusive hunting practices in such terrain.
+As attested in 19th century writings (by Couto de Magalhães), Anhangá takes the form of a white deer with fiery eyes (Note: It is contended that the Tapajó people regarded a "white deer with fiery eyes" as one of the principal "deities", according to missionary Johann Philipp Bettendorff from the late 17c., and this is identifiable with the Anhangá.) and he is the protector of animals of the open fields (campo), guarding animals against abusive hunting practices in such terrain.
 Similar guardianship in the bush or forest (mato) is assumed by Cahipora/Cahapora (i.e. Caipora).

 However, later commentary regards the Anhanga as the protector of forest animals, e.g. Ferreira's Aurélio Dictionary (1986), (Note: Ferreira (1986) Aurélio Dictionary, 2nd ed., s.v.
-Anhangá p.123 defines Anhangá as the protector of the animals of forest (floresta).) and likewise 's Brazilian bestiary (2024).
+Anhangá p.123 defines Anhangá as the protector of the animals of forest (floresta).) and likewise Simas's Brazilian bestiary (2024).
 And according to Antônio Houaiss Anhanga was a "genie of the forest and protector of the fauna and flora in Tupi mythology", who "neither devours nor kills.
 He avenges animals victimized by insatiable hunters".

 According to tradition, the Anhanga will alter the outcome of a chase in the field, by inflicting "fever and sometimes madness" on a hunter who pursues a nursing animal (tr. "animal with young").
 (Note: A somewhat altered and expanded version tells it as the "forest" hunters who prey on pregnant females and suckling young become the targets of Anhanga.)

 Couto de Magalhães also supplied a legend from Santarém where a Tupinambá hunter pursued a doe and her suckling fawn.
 He grabbed the fawn, making it squeal to attract the mother and shot her.
 Or so he thought.
 In fact he had been confused by the Anhangá's illusions and had shot his own mother to death.

 Câmara Cascudo discussed how the original deer myth as described by Magalhães had transformed in more modern periods:

 The Anhanga is a myth of verbal confusion.
 The Anhanga that made the savage shake in fear was the Anga, the wandering soul, the phantom, the spirit of the dead.
 Terrifying.
 It was incorporeal.
 It was the evil-thing, the fear without form, convulsive, trapping the shy ones inside theirs ocas [indigenous houses] by the heat of the fire, surrounded by the dark night of the tropics.
 The Anhanga of with eyes of fire and the body of a deer is a numen, the protector of the species, totemic convention, the Tupi's regional superstition, for it hadn't been transmitted to other indigenous peoples and, through passing it to the ones of mixed-race, had lost his function as a patron of the field hunts. [....] it is logic to think that the initial myth, the ur-mythus, would be only Anga, the soul without a body, spreading fear.